 If you do have time to kill while waiting for your train, walk up Rua Cosme Velho towards the tunnel.
 The first road you come to, on the right, is the Largo do Boticário, an extremely pretty and famous square that although colonial in appearance, is not.

-30 meters from the station, and also well worth a visit, is the International Naïve Art Museum of Brazil.
+30 meters from the station, and also well worth a visit if it is open, is the International Naïve Art Museum of Brazil.
 The museum, which is open Tuesday through Friday from 10am to 6pm and on Saturday and Sunday from noon to 6pm, has one of the world’s most complete collections of naïve art, including many scenes of Rio itself.
 The archives contain over 6,000 paintings from over 100 different countries with the earliest dating from the 15th century.
 The museum has its own café and a shop where example of naïve art can be purchased.
+Sadly is was closed for all of 2017, but hopeful it will reutrn to its former glory in 2018.

 If you are feeling adventurous, you can take a car up Corcovado and explore.
 The easiest way to drive to the summit is to go through the Rebouças Tunnel from the Lagoa branching off in the middle, following signs to Corcovado.
 It is that simple.
-You won’t be able to take the car to the top – unless you have special permission – but will need to transfer to a van close to the Paineiras Hotel.
+You won’t be able to take the car to the top – unless you have special permission – but will need to transfer to a van at the Paineiras Visitors Centre.

 Height: 706 meters (2316 feet).